 The Foodbank is proactively working to understand community needs and strengths to tailor services and resources.
-In 2020, with the help of grants from Feeding America and Micron, The Idaho Foodbank employed Community Liaisons to better understand the needs of historically marginalized populations in Idaho, particularly for Native American, refugee and Hispanic/Latino communities.
+In 2020, with the help of grants from Feeding America and Micron, The Idaho Foodbank employed Community Liaisons to better understand the needs of historically marginalized populations in Idaho, particularly for Native American, refugee, and Hispanic/Latino communities.
 It is important to note that communities experience hunger for a variety of reasons that require us to look at systems, history, and geography.
 Although every community in Idaho experiences hunger, rural communities are hit particularly hard.
 Studies show that counties with the highest rates of food insecurity are disproportionately rural.
 Of Idaho's 44 counties, 19 are rural, and 16 counties are considered frontier (fewer than six residents per square mile).
-The Idaho Foodbank serves urban, rural, and frontier communities.